Josh Naylor Player Props: Guardians vs. Rangers

 Josh Naylor At The Plate

-- Among qualified hitters in MLB play, he ranks eighth in batting average, 39th in on-base percentage, and 32nd in slugging.
+- Among qualified hitters in MLB play, he ranks seventh in batting average, 33rd in on-base percentage, and 23rd in slugging.

-- Naylor is batting .421 with one homer during his last outings and is riding a four-game hitting streak.
+- Naylor enters this game on a five-game hitting streak.
+During his last outings, he's hitting .474 with two homers.

-- Naylor has picked up an RBI in 45.6% of his games this season, with two or more RBI in 20.3% of his games.
-He has also produced three or more runs in seven contests.
+- Naylor has driven home a run in 37 games this season (46.3%), including more than one RBI in 21.3% of his games and producing three or more of his team's runs on seven occasions..

-- In 26 of 79 games this year, he has scored, and six of those games included multiple runs.
+- In 33.8% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.